 If you’re stuck with a problem, go to our Support Center page and see what helps you the most: you can browse our Documentation, check out our Knowledge Base or our community pages to find solutions for specific issues.
 You can also get in touch with our Support team by clicking the Submit a Request button.

-Bitrise Support user so that we have access to your project, specifically to your workflow, your build log, your app settings or to your yml.
+In this article we describe how you can enable the Bitrise Support User so that our Support team can have access to your project, specifically your Workflow, build log, app settings or your yml.

 Let’s see how to set it up!